svivoli/Studio-By-Bobo/README.md

 ## Studio Bobo

+## Description
-# Website built for Britt Bobo as a portfolio space to showcase her artistic identity and provide a space for inquiries for commissions.
+Website built for Britt Bobo as a portfolio space to showcase her artistic identity and provide a space for inquiries for commissions.
 Future development will incorporate the ability to purchase pieces directly from the site.

-# Technologies Used
+## Modules/Technologies
 - React
 - Express
 - Bootstrap